Emuserrati/twitter/README.md

 After inserting the TWITTER DEVELOPER account credentials, Access token and api communication, the program will create and post on personal twitter account the randomly generated images with a predefined time interval.

 See code "Image" for details and source code.

+Project output can be seen on the Twitter account https://twitter.com/emuserrati